rodnyj/My-Android-Apps/Haiti App/README.md

 YouTube preview URL ---> https://youtu.be/6trNYvSqZKs

-Screenshot and apk "Haiti App.apk" can also be found under the folder "Haiti App"
+Screenshot "Haiti App.PNG" and apk "Haiti App.apk" can also be found under the folder "Haiti App"